opendkim.conf − Configuration file for opendkim

 Specifies an ordered list of header fields that should be searched to determine the sender of a message.
 The first header field found is the one whose value is used.
-This is mainly used when verifying a message to determine the origin domain (for policy checks), and when signing for deciding which signing request(s) to make.
-By default, the DKIM library’s internal list is used, which consists solely of the "From" header field is the only one checked.
+This is mainly used when signing for deciding which signing request(s) to make.
+By default, the "From" header field is the only one checked.
 See the OmitHeaders setting for a description of possible values.

 Use the milter macro string to determine the sender of the message. @SENDER_MACRO_MANNOTICE@

-If true, when a signature verification fails and the signature included a reporting request ("r=y") and the signing domain advertises a reporting address (i.e. r=user in its policy record) and a request for reports of such failures, the filter will send a structured report to that address containing details needed to reproduce the problem.
+If true, when a signature verification fails and the signature included a reporting request ("r=y") and the signing domain advertises a reporting address (i.e. ra=user) in a reporting record in the DNS, the filter will send a structured report to that address containing details needed to reproduce the problem.
 See RFC6651 for a complete description of this mechanism.

 Gives the name of a Lua script that should be run once all header fields for a message have arrived.
 The script has access to all of the header fields and connection information and can request DKIM verification or signing based on that information.
 See opendkim-lua(3) for details. @LUA_MANNOTICE@

 Selects the signing algorithm to use when generating signatures.
 Use ’opendkim −V’ to see the list of supported algorithms.
 The default is rsa-sha256 if it is available, otherwise it will be rsa-sha1.

 Sets the time-to-live, in seconds, of signatures generated by the filter.
 If not set, no expiration time is added to signatures.